What you need to know about insulin resistance

 How do you know if you have insulin resistance?
 What tests can you have that will confirm the diagnosis?

 Unfortunately, insulin resistance is rarely diagnosed in most medical practices.
-It’s not because it isn’t widely prevalent in society, but because doctors don’t generally order the tests for it.
-This may be because tests for insulin levels are expensive and not available in all locations.
+It’s not because it isn’t widely prevalent in society, but because doctors don’t generally order the tests for it.40

 Instead, doctors more often order the standard tests for diabetes that measure glucose levels: fasting blood glucose and hemoglobin A1c.
 However, by the time these are raised, insulin levels have likely been high for years, if not decades.